-He took these eggs types, scrambled them up and fed them to taste testers.
-His tasters liked the pasture-fed eggs and the omega-3 eggs the best best and grocery-store eggs the least.
+He took these egg types, scrambled them up and fed them to taste testers.
+His tasters liked the pasture-fed eggs and the omega-3 eggs the best and grocery-store eggs the least.

 Correlation is Not Causation

 Lopez-Alt is a sharp guy.
-He did not stop there because he noticed that there was another variable involved.
+He did not stop there because he noticed another variable was involved.
 That variable was color.
 The color of the eggs also correlated with taste preference.
 Grocery-store eggs had the palest yolks and made pale scrambled eggs.
 The pasture-fed and omega-3 eggs had bright-orange yolks and richly-colored orange-yellow scrambled eggs.

 The color of yolks is due to differences in diet.
-The diets of both pasture-fed and commercial omega-3 organic chickens include things that enrich the color of egg yolks towards deep orange.
+For both pasture-fed chickens and commercial omega-3 organic chickens, their diets include things that enrich the color of egg yolks towards deep orange.